Fluid’s signature R.O.S.S.™ method encourages mindful movement and injury prevention.

 Think about this, as you’re lifting weights or executing body weight exercises can you breathe, maintain proper form, and perform your movements in a controlled manner and through a full range of motion?
 If not, stop and reorganize yourself.

 Depending on your strength goals, shoot for 2-3 sets, with 8-15 reps of each exercise.
 My favorite no-equipment body weight strength workout is a quick warm up (brisk walking or stair climbing) followed by two to three rounds of squats, pushups (or plank hold), lunges, and dips.

 Stretch: Now we stretch!
 The manner of stretching I do with my clients (and myself) has changed quite a bit over the years.
-Instead of holding long static stretches, I try to find easy and gentle movement while stretching.
-That might look like gently lifting and lowering your leg during a passive hamstring stretch.
+Instead of holding long static stretches, I try to find ease and incorporate gentle movement while stretching.
+For example, focusing on breathing, and slowly lifting and lowering your leg during a passive hamstring stretch.

 When we force ourselves into an overstretched position, our brain sends a message to our muscles that we’re in danger of injury and our muscles contract to protect the joint and soft tissue.
 If we breathe into a stretch, moving with curiosity rather than force, our muscles naturally lengthen and relax.

 So how do we incorporate this concept into our workouts?
 In a sixty minute class, we may start with five minutes of release work, another five to ten minutes of organization, the next forty minutes or so of strength work, then spend the last five minutes stretching.